-Kirk Smith and Rollie Koutz, co-owners of Integrity Fab & Machine, who, with the help of Greater Gratiot Development, Inc. (GGDI), Isabella Bank and the Small Business Administration, through the efforts of the Michigan Certified Development Corporation (MCDC) recently moved into an new 17,000 square foot facility in the Breckenridge Technology Park.
-The move into the new facility is the culmination of a dream that turned into reality for the two lifelong Gratiot County residents.
-The SBA 504 loan program was an essential element of the business expansion.
+Kirk Smith and Rollie Koutz, co-founders of Integrity Fab & Machine, who, with the help of Greater Gratiot Development, Inc. (GGDI), Isabella Bank, and the Small Business Administration, through the efforts of the Michigan Certified Development Corporation (MCDC), stationed their operations in the Breckenridge Technology Park.
+The move into this facility is the culmination of a dream that turned into reality for the two lifelong Gratiot County residents.
+The SBA 504 loan program was an essential element of business expansion.
 The loan program enabled Integrity Fab & Machine to secure local funding through Isabella Bank.

-The dream turned into a goal and then into reality in 2007 when a Detroit area fabricating company was liquidating an entire shop filled with equipment.
+The dream turned into a goal, and then into reality in 2007 when a Detroit area fabricating company was liquidating an entire shop filled with equipment.
 With the help of Tim Miller at Isabella Bank, that equipment and several new CNC machines were purchased.
-Integrity Fab & Machine initially located in a vacant warehouse in Clare Michigan.
-When the time came to expand, Koutz and Smith had an opportunity to fulfill another goal of moving the facility closer to its Gratiot County customer base was implemented.
+Integrity Fab & Machine was initially located in a vacant warehouse in Clare, Michigan.
+When the time came to expand, Koutz and Smith had an opportunity to fulfill the goal of moving the facility closer to its Gratiot County customer base.

-Formed in 2007 after purchasing the entire contents of a liquidated fabrication shop in the Detroit area, IFABM opened its doors in Clare MI, where in the first year IFABM out grew its first building, a small vacant warehouse, and began operating from an additional warehouse next door.
-By 2011 IFABM had more than tripled its growth and the owners began looking for a location to build a new, larger facility.
-Choosing the industrial park in Breckenridge MI, IFABM built a 17,000sq ft facility, a size they figured they wouldn’t outgrow anytime soon.
+By 2011, IFABM had more than tripled its growth and the founders began looking for a location to build a new, larger facility.
+Choosing the industrial park in Breckenridge, MI, IFABM built a 17,000 sq ft facility, a size they figured they wouldn’t outgrow anytime soon.

-In 2013 IFABM made the decision to begin building and selling die sets to the tool and die industry.
-A major leap for a company that was doing around $3m annually.
-In 2014 Smith and Koutz were joined by Trent Holland as owners of IFABM.
-Trent worked with both Smith & Koutz for over 10yrs during the 90’s, and is well known thru out the Die Set Industry.
+In 2013, IFABM made the decision to begin manufacturing die sets for the tool and die industry; a major leap for a company that was doing around $3m annually.
+In 2014, Smith and Koutz were joined by Trent Holland as owners of IFABM.
+Trent worked with both Smith and Koutz for over 10 years during the 90’s and is well known throughout the die set industry.

 In the grain handling equipment business, IFABM competes directly with manufacturers located in both Kansas and Iowa.
 Our primary advantage is we are located closer to the Michigan farm industry, cutting transportation costs to Michigan distributors and their customers.
-Plasma torch, water jet, tube bending and large steel saw cutting, as well as fabrication and welding are offered to our customers to weld & fabricate pretty much anything they want.
+A plasma torch, water jet, tube bending and large steel saw cutting, as well as fabrication and welding are offered to our customers to weld and fabricate pretty much anything they want.